CARWHO/CARWHO.github.io/_pages/about.md

 ---
 permalink: /
+title: "Hello!
+I’m Kahu, a third-year engineering undergrad at UC and founder of KORA"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Hello!
-I’m Kahu, a third-year engineering undergrad at UC and founder of KORA.

 ## About Me